The Neighbourhood Plan may be downloaded here:

 |Wednesday 7th July 2021||Zoom online event||6pm to 9pm||To join Zoom meeting please click||https://us02web.zoom.us/j/84413094726|

-Neighbourhood Plan Steering Group members, supported by other local residents have continued working on the detailed content of the Neighbourhood Plan during the pandemic lockdowns and have now nearly completed a full draft of the Plan document.
+Neighbourhood Plan Steering Group members, supported by other local residents have continued working on the detailed content of the Neighbourhood Plan during the pandemic lockdowns and have now completed a Plan document for consultation.
 We would like thanks all the volunteers from the community who have help get us to this stage, particularly the residents of West Alvington and Churchstow who have devoted their limited resources and spare time to help produce the best plan possible reflecting everyone’s vision of the future.

 The plan’s policies cover safeguarding our natural environment, the challenging issue of affordable housing, supporting local businesses, our rural market town economy, improving our built environment, more sustainable transport and promoting the health and wellbeing of all age groups in the community.

-Because of Covid restrictions, most of this consultation will be carried out online however, for those who don’t like computers, printed copies of the Plan and response forms will be available.
-As the restrictions are reviewed and, we hope eased, we will try to arrange some appropriately distanced live discussions, perhaps using an open air location like a stall in the Farmer’s Market.
+Most of this consultation will be carried out online however, for those who don’t like computers, printed copies of the Plan and response forms will be available from Kingsbridge Council offices in Quay House.
+We will arrange some live discussions using an open air location like a stall in the Farmer’s Market.

-Much of the detailed evidence to support the policies in the Neighbourhood Plan is already available to view on this website in the Document Reference library where you can see a good deal of detail about local green spaces, wildlife corridors, locally important views and heritage buildings that the plan will be identifying and respecting.
+Much of the detailed evidence to support the policies in the Neighbourhood Plan is already available to view on this website in the Plan Appendices and Evidence library where you can see a good deal of detail about local green spaces, wildlife corridors, locally important views and heritage buildings that the plan will be identifying and respecting.